4. Logging in

 ssh

 commands.
-For example a user with UCINetID panteater can use one of the following commands and provide your ssh passphrase when prompted:ssh panteater@hpc3.rcic.uci.edu ssh hpc3.rcic.uci.edu -l panteater
+For example a user with UCInetID panteater can use one of the following commands and provide the ssh passphrase when prompted:ssh panteater@hpc3.rcic.uci.edu ssh hpc3.rcic.uci.edu -l panteater

-If your ssh keys have non-default names and you do not have mapping in your ~/.ssh/config file, or if your ssh client does not use this file (FileZilla), then you need to specify ssh key via -i flag:
+If your ssh keys have non-default names and you do not have mapping in your ssh configuration file ~/.ssh/config, or if your ssh client does not use this configuration file (FileZilla), then you need to specify ssh key via -i flag:

 ssh -i ~/.ssh/key-to-hpc3 panteater@hpc3.rcic.uci.edu ssh -i ~/.ssh/key-to-hpc3 hpc3.rcic.uci.edu -l panteater